There’s less than three weeks to go until Christmas Day so we imagine you’re already thinking of what gifts to buy for family and friends.

 Sony PlayStation 3

-Like the Xbox 360 the PlayStation 3 remains a brilliant choice and has plenty of life left in it yet.
+The PlayStation 3 is another good choice for a first console and should be good for a couple more years.
 It’s far cheaper than the PlayStation 4 and there’s an enormous library of games on offer to suit gamers of all ages.
-You can grab the 12GB version for around £150 but we’d strongly recommend the 500GB version which can be found for under £200.
+You can grab the 12GB version for around £175 and there are plenty of bundles to choose from.